 How We Picked the Best Smoke Detectors

 I have installed smoke detectors in several homes, and as an engineer I have a good understanding of how they work.
-To supplement this knowledge, and make sure we had current technical information, the team researched all the leading manufacturers, and the latest products.
+To supplement this knowledge, and make sure we had current technical information, we researched all the leading manufacturers and the latest products.

 Quality and Safety: Two independent bodies test devices like smoke alarms to ensure they meet internationally recognized quality and safety standards.
 The American National Standards Institute (ANSI) focuses on manufacturing, while Underwriters Laboratories (UL) are concerned with product safety.